cisagov/ScubaGear/baselines/aad.md

 - _Last modified:_ June 2023

 #### MS.AAD.12.2v1
 The following built-in Azure AD roles are considered highly privileged at a minimum.
-Additional built-in roles that are considered highly privileged in the agency’s environment can be added to this list:
+Additional built-in roles that are considered highly privileged in the agency's environment can be added to this list:

   - Global Administrator